jlahne/pangborn-tutorial-2025/README.md

 * Production programming for R
 * All possible data types
 * Basic concepts of computing, for example file storage, version control, data types and storage, etc.

+In order to make graphs with your own data, in addition to the skills we'll explicitly cover during this workshop, you'll need to be able to "wrangle" your initial data into a format that's ready to run your analysis.
+There are many ways to do this.
+If you already know how to reshape data in R (or how to do it in excel and then import the file), then whatever way you're already comfortable with should be great!
+If you have no idea where to start reformatting your data or you're frustrated with the way you've done it in the past, we personally think it's easier to learn how to wrangle data, write code, and remember what you've done later with the R tidyverse.
+The [updated R opus by Jacob Lahne](https://jlahne.github.io/r-opus-v2/) has a brief intro to the tidyverse in chapter 1 and many examples of data reshaping for common analyses in sensory science throughout, and the book [R for Data Science](https://r4ds.hadley.nz/) is an excellent general purpose introduction to data wrangling and data science in the R tidyverse.
+Both are available for free online.

 # How can you get ahead or learn more?